scottgriv/River-Charts/README.md

 </div>

 # Background
-Every year, my friends and I float down the **Susquehanna River** in **NEPA** on river tubes.
-I wanted to create a web application that would allow us to visualize past river data, allowing us to see the river height on the days we floated.
+Every year, my friends and I float 2 miles down the **Susquehanna River** in **NEPA** on river tubes (a 2 hour float).
+I wanted to create a web application that would allow us to visualize past river data in order to see the river height on the days we floated down the river.
 Some float dates, we still got together, but we didn't float due to the dangerous river levels.
 <span style="color:green"><b>Green</b></span> plots on the graph represent the dates we did float, and
 <span style="color:red"><b>Red</b></span> plots represent the dates we did not float.